-The proposed GPA/RZ/TPM will undergo a public review process by the Planning Commission that will result in a recommendation by the Planning Commission to the City Council followed by a public review by the City Council which will decide on the project.
-If approved as proposed, the 19.99-acre Project will consist of two - 4- acre parcels designated as Regional Commercial, and an 11.99-acre parcel designated for Office uses.
-This public review process is needed to assure that the project will be compatible with existing or expected neighboring uses and that adequate public facilities are available to serve the project.
+The proposed GPA/RZ/TPM will undergo a public review process by the Planning Commission that will result in a recommendation by the Planning Commission to the City Council and a decision by the City Council that, if approved, would result in three small lots designed to accommodate a duplex on each lot.
+This public review process is needed to assure that the Project will be compatible with existing or expected neighboring uses and that adequate public facilities are available to serve the project.